ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: codeblock}

 The attributes that are exported include the total count of shares and the list of shares.
-The nested attributes include share ID, name, creation date, size, IOPS, CRN, access tags, encryption type and key, lifecycle state, replication role and status, mount target, and so on.
+The nested attributes include share ID, name, creation date, size, IOPS, CRN, access tags, encryption type and key, lifecycle state, replication role and status, mount target, and other attributes.

 For more information, see [ibm_is_shares](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_shares){: external}.